AI in Healthcare: A Model for Managing Risks as Well as Rewards

 Most healthcare organizations have invested in digital and interoperability strategies that, ultimately, have narrow potential and limited scalability.
 The high costs to maintain connections to multiple third parties require payers and providers to implement and maintain numerous single-use, point-to-point connections.

-Regarding infrastructure, we now have a web of interconnected systems that don’t easily adapt to evolving trading partner business needs.
+We now have a web of interconnected systems that don’t easily adapt to evolving trading partner business needs.
 This has resulted in a wide array of custom, proprietary integration requirements for APIs and third-party platforms—all of which further deteriorate our industry’s quest for interoperability and administrative efficiencies.

 A new kind of interoperability in healthcare